 You can set rules to protect your content and specify who can access the protected content.
 First, set the protected content as posts, pages, posts categorized or tagged in certain ways, or any file in the website.
 Then, you can define the ‘Access Conditions’ which must be satisfied for a user to get access to the locked content.

 A single post titled ‘My Second Post’ is set as protected content.
 You can view how the access rules are set in the above image.

-Content Dripping and Expiration Feature: Yet another interesting feature included in ‘Rules’ menu is content dripping and expiration.
+Content Dripping and Expiration Feature: Yet another interesting feature included in the ‘Rules’ menu is content dripping and expiration.
 Content dripping refers to allowing access to protected content after a certain time.
-Thus, users should revisit your site for the access to the certain restricted content.
+Thus, users should revisit your site for access to certain restricted content.
 You can expect more returning visitors and recurring income with this feature.

 More Interesting Features of MemberPress

 MemberPress has more amazing features that help you make a perfect membership site.

 Members are always very important for a membership site.
 You cannot really lose any member/subscriber for any reason.
 In case of membership expiration, renewal, or failed attempt to sign up, you can send reminder emails and get the users back to your site.

 With MemberPress you can easily automate reminder emails with your custom or default messages.
 This is a very useful feature as it helps you to gain and retain more members.